-In [11, 12] a TAMP method is proposed for robotic architectural construction and extrusion, requiring though exact domain specifications to find an assembly sequence; TAMP with logic-geometric programming is proposed by [13] where the focus lies in optimizing the structure's stability.
-In [14], the authors propose a hierarchical planner using hybrid dynamics models for the "toy-airplane" assembly task.
-The authors of [15] optimize the assembly sequence of complex interlocking blocks through RL assuming a single fixed design.
-A method based on neuro-symbolic planning is proposed by [16] for learning to predict sequences of actions for stacking.
-The authors of [17] propose an end-to-end approach for sequential pick-and-place tasks using shape correspondences and learning to assemble by collecting demonstrations from a human operator disassembling.
-Conversely, we learn2assemble arbitrary designs from scratch, learning both the sequence of actions and discovering goal positions per building block.

-Autonomous assembly appeals to the machine learning community due to its combinatorial complexity, which, depending on the structure's size and availability of building blocks and their possible combinations [18], can by far surpass the state-action combinatorics of problems like chess and Go [19, 20].
-The relational representation [21, 22] and generalization power of GNNs was thoroughly explored in solving combinatorial optimization tasks [23], with successful applications in 2D assembly [24] when combined with RL.
-In robot learning, earlier works use deep RL for short-horizon challenges like peg-in-a-hole [10, 25, 26].
-In [27] the use of structured representations in model-free RL is proposed to induce inductive biases in different stages of a curriculum for executing assembly tasks of building towers of variable heights.
-While the general motivation of this work is close to ours, [27] does not learn the sequence of the building blocks for constructing arbitrary structures, but it is essentially a goal-based method for learning pick-and-placing manipulation with known goal object positions.
-In a similar direction, the authors of [28] use learning from demonstrations to train two GNNs, one that selects objects in the scene and another one that selects a suitable goal state from a set of possible goal positions.
+In [11, 12] a TAMP method is proposed for robotic architectural construction and extrusion, requir-73 ing though exact domain specifications to find an assembly sequence; TAMP with logic-geometric 74 programming is proposed by [13] where the focus lies in optimizing the structure's stability.
+In [14], 75 the authors propose a hierarchical planner using hybrid dynamics models for the "toy-airplane" 76 assembly task.
+A method based on neuro-symbolic planning is proposed by [15] for learning to 77 predict sequences of actions for stacking.
+The authors of [16] propose an end-to-end approach for 78 sequential pick-and-place tasks using shape correspondences and learning to assemble by collecting 79 80 demonstrations from a human operator disassembling.
+Conversely, we learn2assemble arbitrary designs from scratch, learning both the sequence of actions and discovering goal positions per building 81 block.
+82 Autonomous assembly appeals to the machine learning community due to its combinatorial com-83 plexity, which, depending on the structure's size and availability of building blocks and their possible 84 combinations [17], can by far surpass the state-action combinatorics of problems like chess and Go 85 [18, 19].
+The relational representation [20, 21] and generalization power of GNNs was thoroughly 86 explored in solving combinatorial optimization tasks [22], with successful applications in 2D assem-87 88 bly [23] when combined with RL.
+In robot learning, earlier works use deep RL for short-horizon challenges like peg-in-a-hole [10, 24, 25].
+In [26] the use of structured representations in model-free 89 RL is proposed to induce inductive biases in different stages of a curriculum for executing assembly 90 tasks of building towers of variable heights.
+While the general motivation of this work is close to 91 ours, [26] does not learn the sequence of the building blocks for constructing arbitrary structures, but 92 it is essentially a goal-based method for learning pick-and-placing manipulation with known goal 93 object positions.
+In a similar direction, the authors of [27] use learning from demonstrations to train 94 two GNNs, one that selects objects in the scene and another one that selects a suitable goal state 95 from a set of possible goal positions.

-2 Proposed Method
+2 Proposed method 97

-The state also contains a set of blocks that are already placed in the section $S_P = \{\mathbf{x}{P_j} | j \in N_j\}$ (red) and a set of unplaced blocks $S_U = \{\mathbf{x}{U_k} | k \in N_k\}$ (gray) that need to be added.
-The vector $\mathbf{x} \in \mathbb{R}^5$ includes the 3D position and two booleans indicating the element's properties (placed/unplaced, target point/building block).
-The state $s_t$ at any time step t is thus given by the three sets $s = (S_T, S_P, S_U)$ and has $N = N_i + N_j + N_k$ elements.
-The objective is to use the available blocks to construct a stable structure that fills the desired target design.
-We use a discrete action space and define five relative placement actions, i.e., any unplaced block can be put on top, on the left, on the right, behind, in front w.r.t. any already placed block.
-In the robot experiments, however, the action space is augmented to also allow the specification of the manipulator's orientation during grasping and placing.
+107 108 (gray) that need to be added.
+The vector $\mathbf{x} \in \mathbb{R}^5$ includes the 3D position 109 and two booleans indicating the element's properties (placed/unplaced, target 110 point/building block).
+The state $s_t$ at any time step t is thus given by the 111 three sets $s = (S_T, S_P, S_U)$ and has $N = N_i + N_j + N_k$ elements.
+The 112 objective is to use the available blocks to construct a stable structure that 113 fills the desired target design.
+We use a discrete action space and define five 114 relative placement actions, i.e., any unplaced block can be put on top, on 115 the left, on the right, behind, in front w.r.t. any already placed block.
+In 116 117 the robot experiments, however, the action space is augmented to also allow the specification of the manipulator's orientation during grasping and placing.
+118